Eugene Wong: Biography

 With the late Moshe Zakai, he originated a line of study in stochastic calculus now known as Wong-Zakai theory.
 Wong was a co-designer of Ingres, one of the first modern database systems and co-author on a major text on stochastic processes.

 From 1990 to 1993, Wong served as associate director of the White House Office of Science and Technology Policy, and from 1998 to 2000 he headed the Engineering Directorate of the National Science Foundation.
 He chaired the Council of Advisors on Innovation and Technology in Hong Kong (2002–2004) and was a long-time international advisor on science and technology to the prime minister of Taiwan (2002–2011), where he led a major science policy study, Foresight Taiwan (2007–2010).

 He was a co-founder of Ingres Corporation and a former president and CEO of Versata, Inc. Currently, he is a member of the board of directors of Hyster-Yale, Inc.

 Personal life

 Wong was married to the former Joan Chang from 1956 until her death in 2006.
-He has 2 surviving grown children, 6 grandchildren, and 1 great-grandson.
+He has 2 surviving grown children, 6 grandchildren, and 4 great-grandchildren.
 Wong resides in Berkeley, California.